 Study Hero is an online learning platform with over 20 million course-specific study materials from a community of students and educators.
 Students may discover practice problems, study tips, video lectures, class notes, and step-by-step explanations for every subject they’re studying—from economics to literature to biology to history to accounting to psychology —with Study Hero.

-GoConqr is an online learning platform with a wide range of tools and resources to help students and professionals learn and collaborate.
-It includes Mind Maps, Flashcards, Notes, and Quizzes, as well as a range of other features to help users organise their learning.
+GoConqr is an online learning platform with many tools and resources to help students and professionals learn and collaborate.
+It includes Mind Maps, Flashcards, Notes, Quizzes, and a range of other features to help users organize their learning.

 Quizizz wants to make learning easy and fun, like playing a game.
-Quizzes are made out of sets of questions about different topics such as geography, sports, programming languages and television shows.
+Quizzes are created out of sets of questions about different topics such as geography, sports, programming languages, and television shows.

 Flashcard Machine is a website that helps students learn new vocabulary words.
-It allows users to create their own flashcards, or to use pre-existing flashcards sets.
+It allows users to create their own flashcards or to use pre-existing flashcard sets.

 McGraw-Hill Connect is an online homework and learning platform.
-It provides instructors and students with a variety of tools to improve student outcomes.
+It provides instructors and students with various tools to improve student outcomes.
 These tools include assignments, readings, quizzes, tests, and discussion boards.
 Connect also provides instructors with analytics to track student progress and engagement.

 StudyStack is a web-based application that allows students to create and share digital flashcards.
 It features a variety of built-in flashcard decks, or users can create their own.

 StudyBlue is a free online learning platform that helps students memorize and learn information.
 With StudyBlue, students can create flashcards, practice quizzes, and more.

 Anki is a spaced repetition flashcard program.
 It helps you remember things by showing you cards at set intervals and then gauging how well you remember them by checking if you can answer them correctly.